 |No. of Operations at East Grinstead:

 This is to certify that the patient mentioned below and whose description is stated hereon is the authorised holder of this Identity card.

 Koukal was a peacetime pilot, and, when the Germans invaded Czechoslovakia, made the decision to leave and continue the fight.
 He left in August 1939 and made his way to England via Romania and France, where he was accepted into the RAF.

 During a dog fight, his plane was hit, catching fire and plunging into a dive.
 The owners of the farm where he crashed went for help, and Koukal was taken to QVH.
-He returned to flying after treatment.
+He returned to flying after 2 years of treatment.